JonoHall/Shopify-Hide-Unavailable-Options/README.md

 ## Hall of Shame! (non-credited usage)

+I set up this repository to help those with similar issues as I was experiencing.
+With no prior Javascript background I spent weeks trying to figure this out.
+Such a gut punch to see my work copy and pasted on a business website uncredited.
+Don't be like that.

-websensepro.com has stolen this code and using it uncredited on their blog and YouTube channel.
+* websensepro.com has stolen this code and using it uncredited on their blog and YouTube (Rs6o1HdsKF8) channel.
+I've reached out asking them to credit this repository, but they have not responded.
 Shame.